 - Bulkley Valley Fall Fair, one of the largest agricultural exhibitions in the province, held the last weekend in August.

-- Midsummer Music Festival in June.
+- Midsummer Music Festival first weekend of July.

 - Summer hiking and winter skiing on Hudson Bay Mountain, elev.
 8,700 feet.